A Team located in New London County, Connecticut

 Dr. Vaughn is a licensed clinical psychologist and program evaluator who has devoted her career to community-rooted prevention and mental health services for under-served populations.

-Gifty Ampadu Adjei, Ph.D
+Gifty Ampadu, Ph.D

 Gifty Ampadu Adjei, Ph.D., is an Attending Clinical Psychologist at Montefiore Health System in New York and Program Evaluation Consultant for Vaughn Associates.